IntelLabs/encrypted-computing-sdk/assembler_tools/hec-assembler-tools/docsrc/inst_spec/cinst/cinst_nop.md

 cnop, 0
 ```

 Parameter `cycles` is encoded into a 10 bits field, and thus, its value must be less than 1024.
-If more thatn 1024 idle cycles is required, multiple `cnop` instructions must be scheduled back to back.
+If more than 1024 idle cycles is required, multiple `cnop` instructions must be scheduled back to back.